 Henry Mancini (April 16, 1924 – June 14, 1994) was an Academy Award winning American composer, conductor and arranger.
 He is remembered particularly for being a composer of film and television scores.
 Mancini also won a record number of Grammy awards, including a Grammy Lifetime Achievement Award in 1995.
 His best-known works are the jazz-idiom theme to The Pink Panther film series (The Pink Panther Theme) and Moon River.

-Tony Curtis (born June 3, 1925) is an American film actor.
+Tony Curtis (June 3, 1925 - September 29, 2010) is an American film actor.
 He is best known for light comic roles, especially his musician on the run from gangsters in Some Like It Hot (1959) with Jack Lemmon and Marilyn Monroe.
 He has also done serious dramatic roles, such as the escaped convict in The Defiant Ones (1958), which earned him an Academy Award nomination.
 Since 1949, he has appeared in more than 100 films and has made frequent television appearances.

 Antonio Carlos Brasileiro de Almeida Jobim (January 25, 1927 in Rio de Janeiro – December 8, 1994 in New York City), also known as Tom Jobim, was a Grammy Award-winning Brazilian songwriter, composer, arranger, singer, and pianist/guitarist.
 A primary force behind the creation of the bossa nova style, Jobim is acknowledged as one of the most influential popular composers of the 20th century.
 His songs have been performed by many singers and instrumentalists within Brazil and internationally.

-Jack Kevorkian (born on May 26, 1928) is a former Armenian-American pathologist.
+Jack Kevorkian (May 26, 1928 - June 3, 2011) is a former Armenian-American pathologist.
 He is most noted for publicly championing a terminal patient's right to die via euthanasia; he claims to have assisted at least 130 patients to that end.
 He famously said that "dying is not a crime."

 William John Evans (better known as Bill Evans) (August 16, 1929 – September 15, 1980) was one of the most famous and influential American jazz pianists of the 20th century.
 His use of impressionist harmony, his inventive interpretation of traditional jazz repertoire, and his syncopated and polyrhythmic melodic lines influenced a generation of pianists, including Herbie Hancock, Chick Corea, Denny Zeitlin and Keith Jarrett, as well as as guitarists Lenny Breau and Pat Metheny.
 The music of Bill Evans continues to inspire younger pianists like Fred Hersch, Ray Reach, Bill Charlap, David Thompson, Brad Mehldau, Geoffrey Keezer, Lyle Mays and Eliane Elias.
 Evans is an inductee of the Down Beat Jazz Hall of Fame.